icelu/icelu.github.io/_pages/group.md

 ### Postdoc

 I am looking for a Postdoctoral Research Fellow for a 3-year position to work on an exciting project funded by [MRC](https://www.ukri.org/councils/mrc/).
-The complete job descriptions will be available soon.
+Please see more details [here](https://jobs.surrey.ac.uk/Vacancy.aspx?id=14735&forced=2).
-* RECAM: Reconstructing Evolutionary dynamics of Copy number Alterations from Multiple samples across cancer types
+* RECAM: Reconstructing evolutionary dynamics of chromosomal instability in cancer from longitudinal samples (Deadline: 30 Apr 2025)

 I am also glad to host postdocs who are interested in applying for relatively independent fellowships: